suneecat/readability_assessment/README.md

 The readability table provides 9 measures for each of the 22 samples.
 The statistics tables provide average, minimum, and maximum values for each of the 9 measures and correlations between the measures.

-Additional texts may be added in the sample_engl_textsa directory.
+Additional texts may be added in the sample_engl_texts directory.
 Each text file should be named sequentially, starting with s023_ then s024_ etc.

 The sample texts have been arbitrarily chosen, but are meant to represent varieties in the english language.